Dental Hygiene courses for 2019

 Our excellent staff-to-student ratio allows for thorough supervision and support throughout the course.
 This will enable you to become a skilled, competent clinician, capable of providing high levels of clinical care and patient management.

 You will benefit from a variety of teaching methods.
-This will give you the confidence to deliver tailored oral-health advice and carry out preventative treatments.
+This will give you the confidence to deliver tailored advice and carry out preventative treatments.

 Clinical treatment sessions are closely supervised by experienced dental tutors.
 Throughout the course, you will receive feedback and reflect on your performance.
 You will develop a sensitive and patient-focused approach to caring for the patients referred to you for treatment.